We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 • Level Your Vision: Look down to clear the area, then fix your eyes on the horizon.
 Diving Mentor tips emphasize this to keep your spine aligned.

 • The Scissor Kick: Take a large step forward—not a jump.
-Once in the water, bring your legs together in a scissor motion to surface quickly.
+Once in the water, bring your legs together.
+Use a scissor motion to surface quickly.
+Mastering entries like these is essential before moving to more challenging environments, such as those explored in the PADI Advanced Open Water course.

 Common Mistakes to Avoid (Diving Mentor Pro-Tips)